EngineHub/CommandBook/README.md

 CommandBook
 ===========

 CommandBook adds general commands for Bukkit.
-It was made by sk89q for his server when he moved it over to Bukkit, seeing as though there weren't really any other general command plugins.

 Compiling
 ---------

-You need Bukkit.jar and WorldEdit.jar in a "lib" folder.
+You need to have Maven installed (http://maven.apache.org).
+Once installed, simply run:

+    mvn package install

+Maven will automatically download dependencies for you.
+Note: For that to work, be sure to add Maven to your "PATH".

 Contributing
 ------------

 We happily accept contributions.
 The best way to do this is to fork CommandBook on GitHub, add your changes, and then submit a pull request.
 We'll look at it, make comments, and merge it into CommandBook if everything works out.

-Your submissions have to be licensed under the GNU General Public License v3.
+By submitting code, you agree to place to license your code under the irrevocable GNU General Public License v3.